 Lemei Trail to Lemei Rock is a 8 mile lightly trafficked out and back trail located near Stevenson, Washington that features a lake and is good for all skill levels.
-The trail is primarily used for hiking, walking, birding, and horses and is accessible from June until October.
+The trail is primarily used for hiking, walking, birding, and horses and is best used from June until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash